fgonzalezvenegas/GridReconstructrion/README.md

   You should download Enedis GIS data from https://www.enedis.fr/cartographie-des-reseaux-denedis Use tools to select the area of interest and download Substations, MV Overhead and Underground lines and LV substations

-  Run graph_reconstruction.py file.

-  This script will create a connected graph of Nodes and Lines It will save files of Nodes, MV lines, and Load Nodes (i.e. LV substations)
+  Functions from graph_reconstruction.py file allows to read, format and reconstruct the graph of Nodes and Lines.

  *Note: sometimes the files downloaded from enedis site appear to be corrupted and are not well read by python.
     Open and re-save them in Excel to solve this issue